li-ruoxi/code-sample/README.md

 3. Activate notebook: `jupyter notebook`
 4. Run notebook from top to bottom

 The notebook is fully executable end-to-end.
+In case the download link for the data does not work, I have uploaded a copy of the cleaned dataset we used, feel free to replace the file path if needed.

 ---